-During the next months, Myspace’s new owner worked on completely rebranding the site.
-Instead of competing against the likes of Facebook and Twitter, the site’s new focus was to be put solely towards music, that is discovering new artists and supporting their music.
+Over the next months, Myspace’s new owner worked on completely rebranding the site.
+Instead of competing against the likes of Facebook and Twitter, the site’s new focus was to be put solely towards music, namely discovering new artists and supporting their music.

 The platform popped back into headlines in February 2016 when Specific Media (now called Viant Technology) was acquired by Time Inc, thus changing ownership once again.

-A few months later, in May, the news cycle on the platform was less positive.
-A hacker retrieved 427 million MySpace passwords that he/she then tried to sell off for $2,800.
+A few months later, in May, Myspace entered the news cycle once again.
+A hacker retrieved 427 million passwords that he/she then tried to sell off for a mere $2,800.